Skip to Main Content

 College of Arts and Sciences

-Dr. Josh Gellers is Associate Professor of Political Science and Public Administration in the College of Arts and Sciences and Director of the MA in International Affairs program at UNF.
+Dr. Josh Gellers is a Professor of Political Science and Public Administration in the College of Arts and Sciences and Director of the MA in International Affairs program at UNF.
 He teaches courses in comparative politics and international relations.
 Dr. Gellers is also a Research Fellow of the Earth System Governance Project, Expert with the Global AI Ethics Institute, and former Fulbright Scholar to Sri Lanka.
 His research, which has been cited in UN and EU reports, focuses on environmental governance, rights, and technology.
 He has received the Outstanding Undergraduate Teaching Award, Outstanding International Leadership Award, and Outstanding Faculty Scholarship Award from UNF, been named Green Teacher of the Year by the U.S. Green Building Council Florida (Northeast Florida Region), and received the Environmental Achievement Award from the Jacksonville Environmental Protection Board.
 He is the author of The Global Emergence of Constitutional Environmental Rights (Routledge 2017) and Rights for Robots: Artificial Intelligence, Animal and Environmental Law (Routledge 2020).

 Dr. Katrina HallKatrina Hall, Ph.D.